camunda-community-hub/zeebe-test-container/README.md

 Current plans are to add more tests and QoL features:

 - [ ] Gateway tests
+- [ ] Verification API
 - [ ] Client builder
 - [ ] Cluster rule

 Supported Zeebe versions
 ========================

+> Supported versions are those we actively test against; in general the library should be compatible with most Zeebe versions `>= 0.20.x`.

 - 0.20.1
 - 0.21.1